-6.2 The Budget
+6.3 The Budget

-The Budget includes the allocation of financial resources to different services and projects, proposed contingency funds, the council tax base, setting the council tax and decisions relating to the control of the Council's borrowing requirements, the control of its capital expenditure and the setting of virement limits.
+The Budget includes the allocation of financial resources to different services and projects, proposed contingency funds, setting the Council's council tax precept and decisions relating to the control of the Council's borrowing requirements.

 The full Council is responsible for the adoption of the Budget.